viileppi/escapist/Escapistplayermanual.md

 ### NIX
 Cost: 400MU.
-You will choose C or Python as your programming language.
 You must have at least 4D at your ability to program to use NIX.
-Nix has many one-purpose commands that can be combined nicely.
+Nix has many one-purpose commands that can be combined to complex things.
 Commands
 * grep: will highlight the things you want to see
 * cron: a timed program, either a countdown or repeat at given interval